High-performing learning organizations are more effective at leveraging and supporting workforce learning.

 “Traditionally they have been separated, but our study shows that work and learning can’t be broken apart,” says Mallon.
 “Learners don’t want learning out of context.
-What this means is that we are not just studying an organisation’s formal learning and development responsibilities anymore, but rather the way workforces learn and are supported in their learning.”
+What this means is that we are not just studying an organization’s formal learning and development responsibilities anymore, but rather the way workforces learn and are supported in their learning.”

 - First level: Learning is about training.
 It is episodic, reactionary and focused around classes and courses.
 There is no notion of learning’s relevance in the context of the business strategy.

-- Second level: Organisations are beginning to wake up to the notion of learning integration into other parts of the business.
+- Second level: Organizations are beginning to wake up to the notion of learning integration into other parts of the business.
 Learning is more than a one-off course.
 It fits within a program and introduces new methods, techniques, and context.

 - Fourth level: Very few companies have achieved this level.
-Organisations anticipate the learning needs of employees and get out ahead of them.
+Organizations anticipate the learning needs of employees and get out ahead of them.
 They intentionally stage content, provide support in advance of worker need.
 Employees are never lifted out of work to learn.
-The organisation understands and is mindful of learning and development opportunities that arise on a daily basis.
+The organization understands and is mindful of learning and development opportunities that arise on a daily basis.
 Level four is about supporting learning in the flow of work.

 Strategies of high-performing learning organiztions

 So, what are the highest performing organizations doing to drive effective learning in the flow of work?
 Mallon identifies four strategies that separate the haves and have-nots in the maturity model.